Briefing · 01/05/2026

 That work is useful.
 It is also the shallow end.

-The real capability is not prettier text.
-It is operational capacity:
+The real capability is operational capacity:

 • holding context across systems